SPIDER CRAB

 Deakin’s research team has also deployed timelapse cameras and captured a lot of images of spider crabs and their predators during aggregations.
 Soon, they will need the help of the community to analyse these images, identify and count spider crabs and other species in their environment.
 Everyone will be able to participate from the comfort of their home, so stay tuned for more!

 If you are interested in this research and would like to receive updates click here.
+Learn more about the Spider Crab Watch citizen science program here.

 This article was written for the Great Southern Reef Foundation by Dr Elodie Camprasse of Deakin University.
 Imagery also provided by Elodie Camprasse.